btk/pre-require/README.md

 You can use this module with any file that require() supports; image files (png, jpg, svg, etc), json files or even some extreme cases, javascript files.

 **NOTE:** There is a lot to do, for example;
 - Built-in asset search
 - Choosing the type of the asset that  (eg: regex folder parameter)
-- Adding -h info.
+- Adding -h info. (done)

 Help me make it better with your pull requests, they are welcome.